Report fraudulent activity

+Where investigations uncover fraud, plan abuse, unethical or illegal activity, action needs to be taken.
 Health care fraud is illegal.
 People who commit it can face criminal prosecution and may receive fines or jail time.
 Plan members who receive benefits through their employer can put their employment at risk.
 Committing fraud can also affect a plan member’s future ability to be insured, through either Alberta Blue Cross or another benefits provider.

 Health care fraud affects everybody, even those who do not commit it.
 Fraud can lead to

 - increased benefit costs and premiums while reducing benefit packages and coverage under benefits plans;